BlueBrain/CoreNeuron/README.md

          -DCMAKE_BUILD_TYPE=CUSTOM
 ```

 * By default OpenMP threading is enabled.
-You can disable it with `-DCORENEURON_OPENMP=OFF`
+You can disable it with `-DCORENRN_ENABLE_OPENMP=OFF`
 * By default CoreNEURON uses the SoA (Structure of Array) memory layout for all data structures.
-You can switch to AoS using `-DENABLE_SOA=OFF`.
+You can switch to AoS using `-DCORENRN_ENABLE_SOA=OFF`.

 ## RUNNING SIMULATION: